Where does it hurt?

 These are characters who have the ability to heal others.
 Usually this involves placing their glowing hands

 on another person's injuries, quickly healing the victim's wounds.
 In other more fantasy-based stories, a character may specialize in healing magic and be the team's designated healing hands.
-This is the role often given to the White Magician Girl
+This is the role often given to the White Mage

 or The Healer